USBGuard/usbguard/README.md

     $ make
     $ sudo make install

-The testsuite can be run by executing:
+After the sources are successfully built, you can run the testsuite by executing:

     $ make check